gabigor1/final-project/README.md

 ![database](assets/database.png)

 After, using the diagram as an example I started to build my backend using Django Rest Framework with python.
-I made the models of the films, reviews, users and genres,
+I made the models of the films, reviews, users and genres.

 After I made the relations between the models to build the database.
-Then I create some films, users, and reviews to check if I receive correctly the data.
+Then I created some films, users, and reviews to check if I receive correctly the data.

 Starting with the frontend I made login and register user pages to create users.
-After I build an index page to receive all the films that I have in my database.
+After I built an index page to receive all the films that I have in my database.

 ![main](assets/Film-Space.png)